Shogi: Equipment

 Each player has a set of 20 flat wedge-shaped pentagonal pieces of slightly different sizes.
-Except for the kings, opposing pieces are undifferentiated by marking or color.
+Except for the king, opposing pieces are undifferentiated by marking or color.
 Pieces face forward by having the pointed side of each piece oriented toward the opponent's side – this shows who controls the piece during play.
 The pieces from largest (most important) to smallest (least important) are: